-- o Deceased patients who died during or after their attendance - o Children or young persons aged under 16 years at the date of their attendance at a Type 1 or Type 3 department.
-For patients born in 2004, you will need to check their day and month of birth to confirm that they were aged 16 or over on the date of their attendance - Attendances at Walk-In Centres - Attendances at Type 3 departments not wholly managed by your trust - Patients who were admitted to hospital via Medical or Surgical Admissions Units and therefore have not visited A&E and, if applicable, an urgent treatment centre - Patients who are in hospital at the time of drawing the sample this is so that we can avoid sending questionnaires to people who are currently inpatients - Planned attendances at outpatient clinics which are run within the A&E or an urgent treatment centre (such as fracture clinics) - Patients attending primarily to obtain contraception (e.g. the morning after pill).
+- o Deceased patients who died during or after their attendance - Children or young persons aged under 16 years at the date of their attendance at a Type 1 or Type 3 department.
+For patients born in 2006, you will need to check their day and month of birth to confirm that they were aged 16 or over on the date of their attendance - o Attendances at Walk-In Centres - Attendances at Type 3 departments not wholly managed by your trust - Patients who were admitted to hospital via Medical or Surgical Admissions Units and therefore have not visited A&E and, if applicable, an urgent treatment centre - Patients who are in hospital at the time of drawing the sample this is so that we can avoid sending questionnaires to people who are currently inpatients - Planned attendances at outpatient clinics which are run within the A&E or an urgent treatment centre (such as fracture clinics) - Patients who attended or were streamed to a separate Same Day Emergency Care (SDEC) unit (i.e: not the A&E Department or Urgent Treatment Centre).
+If patients remained within the A&E department or Urgent Treatment Centre, they should be included. - Patients attending primarily to obtain contraception (e.g. the morning after pill).
 Patients who suffered a miscarriage or another form of abortive pregnancy outcome whilst at the hospital.
-Where possible, women who had a concealed pregnancy1.
-Please do not exclude pregnant women who attended urgent and emergency services for health problems unrelated to pregnancy.
+This includes women who had an Ectopic pregnancy and where possible, women who had a concealed pregnancy1.
+Please do not exclude pregnant women who attended urgent and emergency services for health problems unrelated to pregnancy. - Patients without a UK postal address (but do not exclude if addresses are incomplete e.g. no postcode)2.

-1 Abortive pregnancies or miscarriages may be indicated on your system with an ICD-10 code of O03, O36.4 or O02.1 or Z33.2 or ICD-11 code of QA46.1, QA46.3, QA46.4, QA46.6, QA46.7, QA46.9, QA46.A, QA46.C or QA46.D.
+1 Abortive pregnancies or miscarriages may be indicated on your system with an ICD-10 code of O03, O36.4 or O02.1 or Z33.2 or ICD-11 code of JA00, JA03.
 Concealed pregnancies may be indicated with an ICD-10 code of Z35.3 or an ICD-11 code of QA43.30.
-Obtaining contraception might be indicated with an ICD-10 code of Z30.012 or ICD-11 code of QA21.0.
+Obtaining contraception might be indicated with an ICD-10 code of Z30 or ICD-11 code of QA21.0.
+Ectopic pregnancy might be indicated with ICD-10 code of O00 or ICD-11 code of JA01.